Margarete Tietz: Postwar

-After the Second World War, a return to Germany was out of the question for Margarete Tietz.
-In 1948, she emigrated from Palestine to the United States.
+In 1948, after World War II, Margarete Tietz emigrated from Palestine to the United States.

 Hertha Kraus, a social scientist and Quaker who had also fled Cologne, asked Margarete Tietz to help move an old people's home for refugees from Europe from New York to Newark.
 As she had done in Germany and the Netherlands, Margarete Tietz assisted sick and elderly citizens, especially refugees and survivors of the Holocaust.
 She established a social foundation in her name and took over the management of various social institutions.
 At New York University she deepened her knowledge in the field of gerontology.
-She founded the Margaret Tietz Nursing & Rehabilitation Center, where - similar to the Riehler Heimstätten housing project conceived by Hertha Kraus in Cologne - residents of different denominations could live in a complex with a residential home, nursing homes and a care area for people with physical and mental disabilities.
+She founded the Margaret Tietz Nursing & Rehabilitation Center, where – similar to the Riehler Heimstätten housing project conceived by Hertha Kraus in Cologne – residents of different denominations could live in a complex with a residential home, nursing homes and a care area for people with physical and mental disabilities.

+Death

 Margarete Tietz died on February 26, 1972, at the age of 84, while on a visiting trip to London.

 Honors and Memorials

 Margarete Tietz was honored for her social actions on the occasion of the 30th anniversary of the founding of the American Federation of Jews from Central Europe.
 In the United States, she founded the Margaret Tietz Foundation, which supported social projects for Jewish emigrants.
 In the mid-1960s, she founded the Margaret Tietz Nursing & Rehabilitation Center in Jamaica (Queens), New York City.

 At the Bocklemünd Jewish Cemetery in Cologne, a memorial plaque on the Tietz family grave commemorates the couple Margarete and Alfred L. Tietz.

 On March 18, 2019, Stolpersteine were laid in front of the former home of the Tietz family, Parkstraße 61 in Cologne-Marienburg by artist Gunter Demnig, in memory of Margarete Tietz as well as her husband Alfred and their three children Wolfgang Leonhard (born 1913), Herta Gabriele (born 1915) and Ulrich Albert Leonhard (born 1920).
-The laying of the stumbling stones was initiated by the Rhineland Cologne Section of the German Alpine Club..
+The laying of the stumbling stones was initiated by the Rhineland Cologne Section of the German Alpine Club.